 There is a medical care crisis going on inside US jails and prisons.
-These prisoners are not receiving adequate care and in most cases are not receiving care at all.
-What causes denial in treatment is a strict prison system which ignores the rights of prisoners who need care.
+Prisoners are not receiving adequate care and in most cases are not receiving care at all.
+What causes denial in treatment is a strict prison system, which ignores the rights of prisoners who need care.

 It has not been clear for years when it is appropriate for police in New Mexico to use force.
-For police departments in New Mexico, for example it has been recommended through a state guide that never gained traction in the state, that each department develop and implement a clear police on when to use force.
+For police departments in New Mexico, it has been recommended through a state guideline that never gained traction that each department develop and implement a clear policy on when to use force.
 Under the report, every agency would be required to submit a written statement each time they point a firearm at a subject but do not shoot.

 There are 146 law enforcement agencies in New Mexico only 3 had a policy to submit a written statement on when a firearm was pointed at a subject.
 To combat excessive use of force in law enforcement departments across New Mexico, it is recommended that other departments step in to monitor and probe such incidents.